africanvisionmalawi/avm-site/src/pages/projects/index.md

   photo: "/img/distributions.JPG"
   url: "/health/distributions/"
   featured: true
-- linkText: We have been working in partnership with ‘Feed The Children’ (www.feedthechildren.org) and have started using a new fuel saving oven in one of our schools.
-‘Feed The Children’ is providing the food and Landirani orgainses the training and operation of the feeding programme.
-We have to provide the fuel saving oven and the bowls and spoons.
+- linkText: 'We have been working in partnership with ‘Feed The Children’ (www.feedthechildren.org) who provide the food and we organise the training and operation of the feeding programme. '
   linkTitle: Feeding Programme in Schools
   photo: "/img/page-links/link-feeding.jpg"
   url: "/education/feeding-programme-in-schools/"